YubiKey Manager (ykman) can be installed on Windows, macOS, and Linux systems.

 - From the download directory, run the installer executable,

-If you are using PowerShell you may need to either prefix an ampersand, or use two commands: one to change directory, then one to run the executable from the working directory.
+If you are using PowerShell you may need to either prefix an ampersand to run the executable, or you can use two commands: one to change directory, then one to run the executable from the working directory.
 For example:

 /S to this makes the installation silent.
 The